 Even Shoyo shares the same sentiment as Kageyama.
 They have mutual trust and bonds in the court.
 Kageyama is the official setter of the Karasuno High Volleyball Team, his jersey number is 9.

 As a character, Kageyama Tobio is intriguing in many aspects.
 You can often not know what goes on in his mind.
 He seems like a childish and prideful character who might hold up grudges but when push comes to shove he wouldn’t hesitate to drop his pride.
 This makes him a truly respectable opponent as a character.

 Why is Kageyama Tobio so Special?

-Kageyama appears cold, arrogant, and has a short temper.
+Kageyama appears cold, and arrogant and has a short temper.
 He often has a scowl and his intimidating aura makes him unapproachable.
-Kageyama had a tyrannical attitude and a lack of regard towards his fellow players earned him his title.
-He is childish and more sensitive than others.

 He is hardworking and extremely merciless to his opponents.

 Kageyama Tobio considers Hinata Shoyo as his ultimate rival and often wouldn’t acknowledge him.
 He is extremely competitive with him.
 He holds Shoyo in high regard and respects him.

 He is calm and collected and seldom gives in to his rival’s provocation.